 I know, we all think of him at Christmastime, when “Good King Wenceslas looked out on the Feast of Stephen.”
-It’s the Feast of Stephen that follows the Nativity of our Lord, not the Feast of Wenceslas.
+But, as the song says, it’s the Feast of Stephen that follows the Nativity of our Lord, not the Feast of Wenceslas.

 And, of course, Wenceslas wasn’t a king.
 Not during his lifetime.
-He was the Duke of Bohemia, a region that corresponds with the western portion of the current Czech Republic.
-It was after his death that the Holy Roman Emperor Otto I declared him a king.
+He was the Duke of Bohemia, a region that is now the western portion of the Czech Republic.
+He was dead when the Holy Roman Emperor Otto I declared him a king.

 Wenceslas’s grandparents had become Christians when the missionary saints Cyril and Methodios came to Bohemia.
-His father, Vratislav, was a Christian, his mother, Drahomira, a pagan who was baptized just in time for the wedding.
+His father, Vratislav, was a Christian.
+His mother, Drahomira, was a pagan who was baptized just in time for the wedding.

 In the years that followed their wedding, Vratislav and Drahomira had six children, two boys and four girls.
 Wenceslas was the eldest.

 When Wenceslas was 13, his father was killed in battle.
 After that time, Wenceslas was pretty much raised by his grandmother, Ludmila, while his brother Boleslav was raised by their mother, Drahomira.

 Ludmila ensured that Wenceslas was taught everything he would need to know as a duke and as a Christian.
 He learned to fight wars.
 He also learned give alms generously.

 His almsgiving, of course, endeared him to the poor, but not to the other powerful leaders of Bohemia.
 Especially not to Boleslav.

 The education that Drahomira arranged for Boleslav was very different from Wenceslas’s.
 Drahomira’s sympathies were still largely pagan.
 And Drahomira resented the influence her mother-in-law Ludmila had on Wenceslas.